-Update On My Citi Premier Fraud Fiasco – Changes May Be Coming
+Update On My Citi Premier Fraud Situation – Changes May Be Coming

-Citi Premier, oh how I want to love you.
+Citi Premier, oh how I really want to be on the same page.
 More so than that, I just want to be able to use you!
-That was my sentiments a few weeks ago when I wrote, ‘Just When I Thought Citi Couldn’t Get Any Dumber, They Did This’.
+That was my sentiments a few weeks ago when I wrote, ‘Citi’s fraud verification process makes no sense’.
 I detailed my crazy experience with the Citi fraud department after trying to use my new Premier card and we talked about it on the Podcast as well.
 Be sure to check those out for background info if you missed them.
 Even after all of that I had to call the fraud department several more times, almost on a daily basis.
 One time I called to clear the card, was told it was good, and then it declined paying for an oil change a few hours later.
 It is safe to say that I was at my boiling point and that is when things took a turn for the better.

 A Couple Of Interesting Phone Calls